Last Updated on July 7, 2022 by Oddmund Groette

 The bad cycle started exactly on the same day as I started with the bigger size.
 All my strategies turned bad: momentum strategies went mean reversion and mean reversion went trending.

 Is this a permanent change in the market?
 Are my strategies finished?
 Trading leaves a lot of unanswered questions.
 It’s so easy to backtest, but a lot more difficult in real trading.

 However, I went through all my backtesting in detail and made an equity curve of all my current strategies.
 And what has happened in August has happened before.
 Actually, the longest drawdown period was from May until September 2011.

 And here I am, worried about a 4-5 week drawdown?

 Going back into history is a great motivational help.
 This at least gives me a lot of comforts to continue.
 It’s so easy to lose sight of the forest because of the trees.
 I’m used to day trading and not having long periods of drawdown.

-(In addition, I have screwed up by making errors in my sheet and sending wrong share size.
-So August/september so far is pretty bad, down about 3%.)
+(In addition, I have screwed up by making errors in my sheet and sending the wrong share size.
+So August/September so far is pretty bad, down about 3%.)

 However, day trading is pretty good, so now I focus more on that.
 Day trading will always trump my swing trading.